raspberrypilearning/sonic-pi-competition-2014/lesson-1.md

 ## Learning Outcomes

 ### All students are able to:
+- produce a unique and original piece of music using code in Sonic Pi 2 on a Raspberry Pi which encapsulates their response to the theme of 'Space Wonders'.

 ### Most students are able to:
+- describe how their unique music reflects

 ### Some students are able to:
+- analyse how effective their chosen coding techniques are in creating a piece of music and refine them to be more elequant.

 ## Lesson Summary